DavyJonesLocker/postgres_ext/README.md

 To work on postgres\_ext locally, follow these steps:

- 1. Run `bundle install`, this will install all the development dependencies
+ 1. Run `bundle install`, this will install (almost) all the development dependencies
+ 2. `gem install byebug` (not a declared dependency to not break CI)
- 2. Run `rake setup`, this will set up the `.env` file necessary to run the tests and set up the database
+ 3. Run `rake setup`, this will set up the `.env` file necessary to run the tests and set up the database
- 3. Run `rake db:create`, this will create the test database
+ 4. Run `rake db:create`, this will create the test database
- 4. Run `rake db:migrate`, this will set up the database tables required by the test
+ 5. Run `rake db:migrate`, this will set up the database tables required by the test

 ## Authors